mockery/mockery/README.md

 $double->foo(); // int(123)
 ```

+## Versioning

+The Mockery team attempts to adhere to [Semantic Versioning](http://semver.org),
+however, some of Mockery's internals are considered private and will be open to
+change at any time.
+Just because a class isn't final, or a method isn't marked
+private, does not mean it constitutes part of the API we guarantee under the
+versioning scheme.

 ## A new home for Mockery

 ⚠️️ Update your remotes!
 Mockery has transferred to a new location.
 While it was once